 The most significant contributor to language death is societal attitudes and values.
 When the language is not viewed as relevant or valued by society it can make revitalisation efforts onerous and overwhelming.
 Does your programme support wider recognition of te reo Māori?
 If so what is its unique contribution?
 Who is the target audience for this?

 Much of the revitalisation effort and resource has been focussed on numbers and proficiency at the expense of some of the other goals of the government’s Māori language strategy; language plans that specifically support a wider range of the goals are encouraged.

 Note to Applicants: Whether the language content is low or high, and the language simple or complex should be driven by the specified target audience and demographic.
 For programmes with high Māori language content, indicate whether there is any consideration of increasing ‘Right Shifting’ capacity of the programme by enhancing the accessibility of the programme beyond its primary audience.
 (For example, this may include a version with subtitles or plans for distribution on other platforms.

 Te Māngai Pāho is cognisant of the government’s Māori Language Strategy and supports the goals of that strategy.
-As articulated in our own strategy documents, the research available to Te Māngai Pāho suggests that there is a need to re-focus our approach to language revitalisation and as a consequence Te Māngai Pāho has adopted the ZePA ‘Right Shift’ approach (for more information on the ZePA model please visit the Te Māngai Pāho website).
+As articulated in our own strategy documents, the research available to Te Māngai Pāho suggests that there is a need to re-focus our approach to language revitalisation and as a consequence Te Māngai Pāho has adopted the KoPA (previously ZePA), ‘Right Shift’ approach (for more information on the KoPA/ZePA model please visit the Te Māngai Pāho website).
 Te Māngai Pāho has also elected to adopt the following four high level goals as an expression of that strategy:

 To provide a little more context for these objectives: